1981

 negative."[22]

-Fletch: "There's nothing really that people can say about us is there?
+Fletch: "There's nothing really that people can say about us, is there?

 All other bands go on about political things, we don't talk about our views."

-David: "We don't have political views, I don't think."
+Dave: "We don't have political views, I don't think."

 Fletch: "There's always an extrovert member of a band with strong views."

-Vince: "We don't stand for anything united do we?"
+Vince: "We don't stand for anything united, do we?"

 Fletch: "We haven't got a person who's domineering."

-David: "That's good!"
+Dave: "That's good!"

 Fletch: "On the other hand, that's why our interviews are very empty, 'cause